-(h) Inventories
+(i) Inventories

 Inventories, which comprise medicines, other medical and general consumable for hospital operations, are stated at the lower of cost and net realisable value.
 Cost is determined using the weighted average basis.
+The costs of purchased inventory are determined after deducting rebates and discounts.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.

-(i) Properties under development for sale and held for sale
+(j) Properties under development for sale and held for sale

 Properties under development for sale and held for sale are stated at the lower of cost and net realisable value.
 Costs include the acquisition cost of interest in leasehold land, construction costs, borrowing costs capitalised and other direct costs attributable to such properties.
+When development is completed, borrowing costs and other holding charges are expensed as incurred.
 Net realisable value is the estimated selling price less the estimated costs of completion and the estimated costs necessary to make the sale.